Unified Model of Heated Plasma Expansion: Fluid Equations and Ansatz

-An alternate route to simplifying Eqs.\eqref{fluidlab:sys} with the Ansatz\eqref{SSanz:denVel} is to find solutions with $V_\alpha=\xi$, which can be shown to necessitate $m$ to take the value of $1$ for the planar self similar solutions of Eqs.\eqref{fluidlab:sys}.
-In general, for one dimensional solutions with $V_\alpha=\xi$ in arbitrary geometry, $m=\nu$, where $\nu=\{1,2,3\}$ is the number of spatial dimensions in the expansion geometry.
+An alternate route to simplifying Eqs.~\eqref{fluidlab:sys} with Ansatz \eqref{SSanz:denVel} is to find solutions with $V_\alpha=\xi$, which can be shown to necessitate $m$ to take a value of $1$ for the planar self-similar solutions of Eqs.~\eqref{fluidlab:sys}.
+In general, for one-dimensional solutions with $V_\alpha=\xi$ in arbitrary geometry, $m=\nu$, where $\nu=\{1,2,3\}$ is the number of spatial dimensions in the expansion geometry.
 These are incomplete self-similar solutions that correspond to scenarios where there is no mass flux into the expanding self-similar region.
-Such solutions were analyzed by Murakami and Basko\cite{MurakamiSelfSimilar2006} for the expansion of a finite-sized plasma with a spatially uniform electron temperature profile $T_e=T_e(t)$.
-In this treatment, the evolution of $T_e(t)$ was assumed to be governed by a polytropic law of the form $T_e(t) = T_{e0}\left(n_e(t,0)/n_e(0,0)\right)^{\Gamma-1}$, where $\Gamma$ is the polytropic index.
-Under the constraints of mass conservation and the choice of the polytropic form of evolution for $T_e$, the self-similar solutions were realized to exist only for $\Gamma=2-\sfrac{2}{\nu}$.
+Such solutions were analyzed by Murakami and Basko~\cite{MurakamiSelfSimilar2006} for the expansion of a finite-sized plasma with a spatially uniform electron temperature $T_e=T_e(t)$.
+In this treatment, the evolution of $T_e(t)$ was assumed to be governed by a polytropic law of the form $T_e n_e^{1-\Gamma}|_{\xi=0} = T_{e0} n_{e0}^{1-\Gamma}$, where $\Gamma$ is the polytropic index.
+Under the constraints of mass conservation and choice of the polytropic form of evolution for $T_e$, the self-similar solutions were realized to exist only for $\Gamma=2-\sfrac{2}{\nu}$.